gamblesser/weatherApi/README.md

-#How to Use the Weather API
+-How to Use the Weather API
 The WeatherApi lets you get weather data for a city using a single method: getWeatherCity().
 You’ll need an OpenWeatherMap API key to start.
 Getting Started
 Create a WeatherApi instance with your API key and a behavior mode: